 Environmental - The operation of pipelines for transporting NGLs is subject to stringent and complex laws and regulations pertaining to health, safety, and the environment.
 As an owner or operator of these facilities, we must comply with United States laws and regulations at the federal, state, and, in some cases, local levels that relate to worker safety, air and water quality, solid and hazardous waste storage, management, transportation and disposal, and other environmental matters.
 The cost of planning, designing, constructing, and operating pipelines incorporates compliance with environmental laws and regulations, worker safety standards, and safety standards applicable to our various facilities.
-In addition, there is increasing focus from (i) city, state and federal regulatory officials and through litigation, on hydraulic fracturing and the real or perceived environmental impacts of this technique, which indirectly presents some risk to the available supply of natural gas and the resulting supply of NGLs, and (ii) federal regulatory agencies regarding pipeline system safety which could impose additional regulatory burdens and increase the cost of our operations.
+In addition, there is increasing focus from (i) city, state and federal regulatory officials and through litigation, on hydraulic fracturing and the real or perceived environmental impacts of this technique, which indirectly presents some risk to the available supply of natural gas and the resulting supply of NGLs, (ii) federal regulatory agencies regarding pipeline system safety which could impose additional regulatory burdens and increase the cost of our operations, and (iii) regulatory bodies and communities that could prevent or delay the development of fossil fuel energy infrastructure such as pipeline and associated facilities used in our business.
 Failure to comply with various health, safety and environmental laws and regulations may trigger a variety of administrative, civil, and potentially criminal enforcement measures, including citizen suits, which can include the assessment of monetary penalties, the imposition of remedial requirements, and the issuance of injunctions or restrictions on operation.
 Management believes that, based on currently known information, compliance with these existing laws and regulations will not have a material adverse effect on our consolidated results of operations, financial position, or cash flows.

-Operating Leases - Consolidated rental expense, including leases with no continuing commitment, was \$3.5 million, \$4.1 million, and \$3.1 million, respectively, for the years ended December 31, 2016, 2015 and 2014.
+Operating Leases - Consolidated rental expense, including leases with no continuing commitment, was \$3.9 million, \$3.5 million, and \$4.1 million, respectively, for the years ended December 31, 2017, 2016 and 2015.
 Rental expense for leases with escalation clauses is recognized on a straight line basis over the initial lease term.